 The MEDIENDIENST makes no claim that their list of members of the German Parliament with a migration background is complete.
 The detailed results (in German) can be found here.

 More than one third of all MPs with a migrant background have their roots in countries of the European Union.
 The number of members of Parliament with Turkish migrant background has grown from eleven to 14.
-North Rhine-Westphalia and Baden-Württemberg are sending 13 members with migrant background respectively.
-These are the two biggest groups, followed by Lower Saxony with eight MPs.
+North Rhine-Westphalia is sending 14 members with migrant background, followed by Baden-Württemberg with 13 MPs and Lower Saxony with 8 MPs.

 Comparison to the 2013 election

 The Left and the Greens had the highest percentage of members with migrant background in the last Bundestag, followed by the SPD.
 The CDU/CSU came last.
-All in all, the rate of members of Parliament with migrant background grew from 5.9% in 2013 to 8 percent in 2017.
+All in all, the rate of members of Parliament with migrant background grew from 5.9 percent in 2013 to 8.2 percent in 2017.

 The number of MPs with a migrant background had already increased significantly from 2009 to 2013.
 In 2009 only 21 members of Parliament had a migrant background.
 In 2013 there were already 37.
 However, persons with migrant background are still underrepresented in the German Parliament.
 22.5 percent of the German population were born or have at least one parent born as a foreigner.